grippy/node-multivariate/README.md

 		distribution:'80,20'
 	}

 This is a simple a/b test with an 80/20 split.
 In theory, you could make this a,b,c,d.
-Until the admin exists you need to figure out the spread manually.
 Make sure the spread length is equal to 100 characters.

 For now, modify fixtures/development.js and add another test.
 You can then run 'scripts/load.js' to load it.